sebastien/appenv/README.md

 	appenv_clear APP_EXAMPLE_HOME
 	```

-Appenv also defines environment variables:
+*appenv* also manages the following environment variables:

 - **APPENV_LOADED**

-	The list of scripts (by path) current loaded in the environment, separated by colons ':'
+	The list of loadded scripts (by path), by colons ':'

 - **APPENV_STATUS**

-	The list of scripts (by name0 with an `appenv_name` directive, currently loaded in the environment, separated by colons ':'
+	The list of loaded named scripts (by name) separated by colons ':'

 - **APPENV_FILE**

-	The normalzied path to the appenv file currently being loaded.
+	The normalized path to the appenv file currently being loaded.
+This is

-These API calls (implemented as Bash functions) are not required, but
-are offered to have cleaner more consistent API in writing the env files.
-You
-can find the implementation of these files in the [`_appenv.api.bash`](bin/_appenv.api.bash)
-source.
+	only available from within `*.appenv.sh` files.